 You can add a user icon to the Whisker menu by creating an image file called ‘.face’ in your home directory.

-Moving, Zooming and Resizing Windows
+Moving, Zooming and Resizing Windows and the Desktop

 While holding a mouse click and the alt key you can move any window simply by dragging.